 1.3.5.
-Feeling safe, stable and secure
+Feeling Safe, Stable and Secure

-Most participants aged 14 and over agreed they felt secure in their neighbourhood (79%) and in their housing and accommodation (78%).
+Most Australian adult participants agreed they felt secure in their neighbourhood (79%) and in their housing and accommodation (78%).
 Around two-thirds agreed they felt confident about being able to meet normal monthly living expenses (65%).
 However, only just over half agreed they felt safe from global threats (54%), felt secure in their job, education or training (54%) or felt financially secure (52%).
 As global and financial instability evolves, it is possible these may present significant threats to the mental health and wellbeing of Australians.

 1.3.6.
-Effective support, care and treatment
+Effective Support, Care and Treatment